An Estate Attorney Explains the Responsibilities of an Executor

 Managing Their Estate

 When you are designated as the executor of an estate, it means that you are then responsible for managing that estate in the event of your nominator’s passing.
-This can include a wide variety of sub-responsibilities, such as maintaining property, selling property or other assets, taking extensive inventory, and general management.
+This can include a wide variety of sub-responsibilities, such as maintaining the property, selling the property or other assets, taking extensive inventory, and general management.

 Representing The Estate